kyndryl-open-source/latencyninja/README.md

 # Latency Ninja

-Latency Ninja is a wrapper tool for tc/netem that allows you to simulate network conditions like latency, jitter, corruption, duplication, reordering, and packet loss on a given interface to a destination IP address.
+Latency Ninja is a versatile wrapper tool built around `tc/netem`, designed to empower you with the ability to finely simulate network conditions on a specified network interface.
+It goes beyond standard network emulation, allowing you to introduce latency, jitter, corruption, duplication, reordering, and packet loss to both ingress and egress traffic.
+The key advantage of Latency Ninja is its capacity to circumvent the limitations of `tc/netem` which natively applies network conditions only on egress to be able to simulate real life egress and ingress network conditions.

+## Key Features

+- **Latency Simulation**: Precisely control network delay, enabling you to mimic real-world scenarios with adjustable latency settings.
+- **Jitter**: Introduce variability to latency, replicating the unpredictable nature of network traffic.
+- **Corruption**: Safely corrupt a defined percentage of packets to assess network resilience.
+- **Duplication**: Duplicate packets to evaluate network performance under data replication scenarios.
+- **Reordering**: Test how your applications handle out-of-sequence packets with customizable reordering.
+- **Packet Loss**: Simulate packet loss, a crucial factor in assessing application robustness.
+- **Ingress and Egress Traffic**: Apply conditions to both incoming and outgoing traffic for comprehensive testing.

+## Getting Started

+To get started, clone this repository and follow the installation instructions in the provided [README](#link-to-readme).
+Latency Ninja is compatible with Red Hat/CentOS/Fedora/Debian/Ubuntu Linux-based systems and requires superuser privileges to run.

 ## Table of Contents